anhmatdieuhau/leanworkforce/replit.md

 1. User clicks "Import from Jira" button on Business Dashboard
 2. System fetches all accessible Jira projects via API
 3. For each project:
-   - If project already exists in database: Re-syncs all tasks/milestones with latest Jira data
+   - If project already exists in database: Re-syncs all issues/milestones with latest Jira data
    - If project is new: Creates database record
-   - Detects sprints by querying issues with sprint information
+   - Fetches all non-Epic issues (Stories, Tasks, Bugs) from the project
-   - **Sprint-based mode** (if sprints found): Each sprint becomes a milestone containing all its tasks
+   - Each issue becomes a milestone:
-     - Fetches all issues within each sprint
+     - Uses issue summary as milestone name
-     - Combines sprint goal and task list in milestone description
+     - Preserves full issue description
-     - Calculates total estimated hours from all sprint tasks
+     - Converts time estimates from seconds to hours
-     - Generates AI skill map from combined task summaries
+     - Generates AI skill map from issue summary and description
-     - Updates existing milestones or creates new ones
+     - Updates existing milestones (matched by name) or creates new ones
-   - **Issue-based mode** (fallback): Each issue becomes an individual milestone
+   - Limits to 100 most recent issues per project
 4. Auto-matches candidates to milestones using fit score calculation (updates existing or creates new)
 5. Dashboard refreshes with imported/updated projects